 In one more case, a BOL can carry the term “To Order,” and it is when it is a bearer bill of lading.
 Such BOLs are rare and are hardly in use now.
 Such a BOL allows any person holding the BOL to receive the delivery of the shipment.
 Any usual To Order BOL needs endorsement from the consignee, but a Bearer BOL doesn’t require any such thing.

 Importance of To Order Bill of Lading

-From above, we already know that To Order BOL makes the BOL negotiable and transferable.
-And, this helps to transfer the ownership of goods in case of any change in ownership during the transit.
-This helps trade as the prices may fluctuate and the buyer may not be willing to continue to hold the ownership for such a long period of transit.
+From the above, we already know that To Order BOL makes the BOL negotiable and transferable.
+And this helps to transfer the ownership of goods in case of any change in ownership during the transit.
+This helps trade as the prices may fluctuate, and the buyer may not be willing to continue to hold the ownership for such a long period of transit.
 Or he would like to use the opportunity to earn profit even during the period of transit.
 Not only there can be multiple trades during the period of transit by such To Order BOL.